 19) Mekonnen A et al (including Venkataraman VV) Flexibility in positional behavior, strata use, and substrate utilization among Bale monkeys (Chlorocebus djamdjamensis) in response to habitat fragmentation.
-American Journal of Primatology (in review)
+American Journal of Primatology (in press)

 18) Hanna J and Venkataraman VV.
 Experimental research on foot use and function during climbing by primates.
 In: Evolution of the Primate Foot (eds.
 A Zeininger, K Hatala, R Wunderlich, and D Schmitt).
 Springer (in press)

 17) Kraft TS, Venkataraman VV, Tacey IC, Endicott K. Foraging, prosociality, and kin support do not predict reproductive success in Batek hunter-gatherers.
 Human Nature (in review)